Investment Banking Interview Questions and Answers: The Definitive Guide

 The last category – technical questions – will take more time and effort, but you can save time by focusing on the right topics and ignoring the fluff.

-Interview Question Category 1: Telling Your Story
+Investment Banking Interview Questions Category 1: Your Story

 There is only one question in this category, though it may be phrased in different ways: